 The Tilloo Story Continues…

-Joel had always dreamed of running a small resort in the Bahamas where he has spent so much of his leisure time.
-Since the Lederhause’s have purchased the resort, they have focused on many upgrades and renovations to the property, as well as enjoying the local Bahamian activities and culture.
-In early 2016 their improvements and renovations to the property will be complete and they will re-launch as Tilloo Pond Resort.
-The new Tilloo Pond Resort will offer many more guided tours and included activities as Joel brings his vision of how the next phase of the Tilloo Story should unfold.
+Joel had always dreamed of running a small botique resort in the Bahamas where he has spent so much of his leisure time.
+Since the Lederhause’s have purchased the property, they have focused on many upgrades and renovations to the property, as well as enjoying the local Bahamian activities and culture.
+In 2017 the improvements and renovations to the property will be complete and they will re-launch as Tilloo Pond Retreat.
+The new Tilloo Pond will offer many more guided tours and included activities as Joel brings his vision of how the next phase of the Tilloo Story should unfold.